-5. Stock Options and Other Stock Plans
+4. Stock Options and Other Stock Plans

 In April 2000, the shareholders approved the Union Pacific Corporation 2000 Directors Plan (Directors Plan) whereby 2,200,000 shares of our common stock were reserved for issuance to our non-employee directors.
-Under the Directors Plan, each non-employee director, upon his or her initial election to the Board of

-Directors, received a grant of 4,000 retention shares or retention stock units.
+Under the Directors Plan, each non-employee director, upon his or her initial election to the Board of Directors, received a grant of 4,000 retention shares or retention stock units.
 In July 2018, the Board of Directors eliminated the retention grant for directors newly elected in 2018 and all future years.
-As of December 31, 2019, 36,000 restricted shares were outstanding under the Directors Plan.
+As of December 31, 2020, 32,000 restricted shares were outstanding under the Directors Plan.

 The Union Pacific Corporation 2004 Stock Incentive Plan (2004 Plan) was approved by shareholders in April 2004.
 The 2004 Plan reserved 84,000,000 shares of our common stock for issuance, plus any shares subject to awards made under previous plans that were outstanding on April 16, 2004, and became available for regrant pursuant to the terms of the 2004 Plan.
 Under the 2004 Plan, non-qualified options, stock appreciation rights, retention shares, stock units, and incentive bonus awards may be granted to eligible employees of the Corporation and its subsidiaries.
 Non-employee directors are not eligible for awards under the 2004 Plan.
-As of December 31, 2019, 231,807 options were outstanding under the 2004 Plan.
+As of December 31, 2020, 81,784 options were outstanding under the 2004 Plan.
 We no longer grant any stock options or other stock or unit awards under this plan.

 The Union Pacific Corporation 2013 Stock Incentive Plan (2013 Plan) was approved by shareholders in May 2013.
-The 2013 Plan reserved 78,000,000 shares of our common stock for issuance, plus any shares subject to awards made under previous plans as of February 28, 2013, that are subsequently cancelled, expired, forfeited or otherwise not issued under previous plans.
+The 2013 Plan reserved 78,000,000 shares of our common stock for issuance, plus any shares subject to awards made under previous plans as of February 28, 2013, that are subsequently cancelled, expired, forfeited, or otherwise not issued under previous plans.
 Under the 2013 Plan, non-qualified options, incentive stock options, retention shares, stock units, and incentive bonus awards may be granted to eligible employees of the Corporation and its subsidiaries.
 Non-employee directors are not eligible for awards under the 2013 Plan.
-As of December 31, 2019, 3,269,780 options and 2,671,584 retention shares and stock units were outstanding under the 2013 Plan.
+As of December 31, 2020, 2,486,758 options and 1,989,208 retention shares and stock units were outstanding under the 2013 Plan.

-Pursuant to the above plans 70,318,887; 70,730,692; and 72,151,415; shares of our common stock were authorized and available for grant at December 31, 2019, 2018, and 2017, respectively.
+Pursuant to the above plans 69,867,405; 70,318,887; and 70,730,692; shares of our common stock were authorized and available for grant at December 31, 2020, 2019, and 2018, respectively.

-Stock-Based Compensation - We have several stock-based compensation plans under which employees and non-employee directors receive stock options, nonvested retention shares, and nonvested stock units.
+Stock-Based Compensation - We have several stock-based compensation plans under which employees receive nonvested stock options, nonvested retention shares, and nonvested stock units.
 We refer to the nonvested shares and stock units collectively as "retention awards".
-We have elected to issue treasury shares to cover option exercises and stock unit vestings, while new shares are issued when retention shares are granted.
+We issue treasury shares to cover option exercises and stock unit vestings, while new shares are issued when retention shares are granted.